Choose between failure and success. Cheatgrass, left, or solid local natives with no weeds, on right.

 Successful Great Basin Native Grassland restoration relies a few basic concepts:

-3. Keep planting, until you achieve successful small scale test plots for each species.
+4. Keep planting, until you achieve SUCCESSFUL small scale test plots for each species.

-6. Check for the granivore-desires for every native seeds you want to plant, both ants and rodents, and invent methods to stop robbing and caching the seeds.
+5. Check for the GRANIVORE-desires for every native seeds you want to plant, both ants and rodents, and invent methods to stop robbing and caching the seeds.

 7. Expand successes over larger areas, ONLY after you have produced successful techniques in your test plots.

-8. Plan your budget for the larger area, to be able to have the ecotype seeds collected locally by professional collectors, and contract for commercial bulk reproduction of those locally collected seeds.
+6. Plan your BUDGET for the larger area, to be able to have the ecotype seeds collected locally by professional collectors, and contract for commercial bulk reproduction of those locally collected seeds.

 Blue bunch wheatgrass = 3", Great Basin wild rye = 5", Indian Ricegrass = 3-5", Poa = 2", Sitanion = 6" and Thurber's Stipa = 4".

-Within two years or less, you need 98% or better native cover.
+Within one year or less, you need as close to 100% native cover.
 If not, start your test plots over.